Hibiscus Tea Benefits

 Other studies, including one published in the July 2004 edition of “Phytomedicine”, found that:

 "Subjects who took an infusion prepared with 10 grams of dried calyx from Hibiscus for four weeks experienced reduced blood pressure”.

-Scientists largely believe this incredible ability is owing to the anti-inflammatory properties of Hibiscus Tea.
+Many Scientists believe this incredible ability is owing to the anti-inflammatory properties of the Tea.
 These anti-inflammatory properties improve the elasticity of the body’s blood vessels, as well as their ability to dilate.
-According to some studies, Hibiscus Tea also has a diuretic action which flushes excess fluid and sodium/salt from the body, and inhibits angiotensin; one of the main causes of higher blood pressure; thus converting enzymes in the same way as ACE inhibitor drugs.
+According to some studies, Hibiscus Tea also has a diuretic action which flushes excess fluid and sodium/salt from the body, and inhibits angiotensin, one of the leading causes of higher blood pressure.
+Ultimately, Hibiscus Tea converts enzymes in the same way as ACE inhibitor drugs.

-The bottom line is this: Hibiscus Tea benefits have long been recognised for its blood pressuring-lowering abilities, with many suggesting that its consumption can be as effective as the prescription drugs Captopril and Lisinopril.
-In Taiwan, hibiscus is already formally recognised as a treatment for high blood pressure.
+The bottom line is that Hibiscus Tea blood pressure benefits have the backing of much of modern science, with many suggesting that its consumption being as effective as Captopril and Lisinopril.
+In Taiwan, Hibiscus is already formally recognised as a treatment for high blood pressure.
 Is it only a matter of time before it’s recognised where you are, too?

 Hibiscus can Improved Cardiovascular Health

-Hibiscus Flower Tea can improve the cardiovascular system in a multitude of ways, making it the ‘go-to’ brew for reducing the risks of Heart Disease and other similar conditions.
-As well as lowering blood pressure, this herbal tea can likewise lower cholesterol, or at least “bad” cholesterol.
+While lowering blood pressure is linked to improved cardiovascular health, it isn’t the only way this Tea can help.
+In fact, Hibiscus Flower Tea benefits can improve the cardiovascular system in a multitude of ways, making it the ‘go-to’ brew for reducing the risks of Heart Disease and other similar conditions.
+Namely, this Tea can lower “bad” LDL Cholesterol.